Surnames: Bainbridge to Burnip

 As a surname derived from a first name Bell could be a pet form of Isabel and this was probably the case of Osbertus filius Bell recorded in Yorkshire in 1297.
 A Hugo Bel, recorded in Hampshire in 1148 is thought to have a descriptive nickname taken from the Old French ‘Belle’, meaning ‘beautiful’, ‘fair’ or ‘handsome’ but Seaman Belle of London in 1181 and Serlo Belle of Yorkshire in 1190 are thought to derive their names from the occupation of bellringing.
 This meaning has also given rise to the surnames Bellars, Bellers and Bellringer.

 Some early Bells took their name from their place of residence, and this was almost certainly the case of Robert de la Belle of Staffordshire in 1222 and London’s John atte Belle in 1332.
 These Bells or one of their earlier ancestors lived near a church or town bell, or perhaps near the sign of a bell.
-The surname Bellas is similar, deriving from Bell-Hus, someone who lived near a Bell House though some family history sources associate this with Belasis.
+The surname Bellas is similar, deriving from Bell-Hus, someone who lived near a Bell House.

-Bell-like names deriving from places include Bellingham, from the village in Northumberland and Bellerby from the village in North Yorkshire.
-Today the Bells, Bels, Belles, atte Belles and De la Belles of old are now all called Bell, making it difficult to know the exact origin of each individual.
+Bell-like names deriving from places include Bellingham (see below), from the village in Northumberland and Bellerby from the village in North Yorkshire.
+Today the Bells, Bels, Belles, atte Belles and De la Belles of old, if they became surnames at all, are now all very likely called Bell, making it difficult to know the exact origin of each individual.
 Whatever its root or roots the surname Bell is undoubtedly primarily a northern one.

 Henry Guppy considered the Bell surname to be widespread but especially focused on the Border counties of Northumberland, Durham, Cumberland, Dumfriesshire and the neighbouring Scottish counties.

 In the 1881 Great Britain census there were 1,104 people with the surname Bellingham (plus 4 called Ballingham).
 Their numbers in the North East were very small indeed.
 There were only 5 individuals with this name residing in Northumberland; 11 in Durham; 12 in Cumberland; 51 in Lancashire and 31 in Yorkshire.
-There were 267 people with this surname in Kent and a broad distribution across the south and midlands.
+There were 267 people with this surname in Kent and a broad distribution across the South and Midlands.
 So while this could be a northern surname in origin it was certainly not northern in its distribution in 1881.
-See also Billingham.

 Bennett (with the double ‘t’) is fairly widespread throughout England, especially in the south.
 Bennet with a single ‘t’ may be more of a North East surname in distribution.
 It is the family name of the Earls of Tankerville, associated with the Wooler area of Northumberland.
 However, there were more than 55,000 Bennetts (and Bennets) in Great Britain in 1881 and on the whole it does not seem to have been a northern surname.
 The name derives from the popular medieval forename, Benedict.